libremfg/rhize-docs/content/deploy/maintain/audit.md

    On success, the backup creates a GZIP file, `audit-p20240101.sql`.
    To check that the backup succeeded, unzip the files and inspect the data.

-1. Drop the partition table to remove from database:
+1. Drop the partition table to remove from the database:

     ```bash
     kubectl exec -i audit-postgres-0 -- psql -h localhost -d audit \